Kanakagiri Jain tirth: History

 It is one of the important Jain pilgrim centres of Karnataka known in ancient times as Hemanga Desha.
 It is believed that Jain saint Achrya Pujyapada established a monastery here in 5th century.
 The scriptures in Kanakagiri mentions that Mahavira visited this area and held a Samavasharan Divya Sabha (a meeting).
 Kanakgiri houses stone inscriptions dating to period of Western Ganga, Hoysala, Vijayanagara and Maharaja of Mysore.

 The Parshvanatha temple was built by the kings of the Western Ganga dynasty in the 5th or 6th century.
 Kings of later dynasties such as the Hoysala, Vijayanagara and Wadiyar also patronised this temple.
 It is believed that one king worshipped Bhagwan Parshwanatha here before proceeding to a war in which he was victorious and hence he named the deity, Vijaya Parshwanatha.

+A further inscription dated to 1117 CE records a grant made by Gangaraja, a general of the Hoysala ruler Vishnuvardhana, to the Jain pontiff Meghacandra-Siddhanta-deva.
+The grant of the village of Tippuru provides evidence for the continuing institutional and monastic importance of Kanakagiri during the Hoysala period.
+Kanakagiri is also associated with a monumental image of Bahubali.
+The image, located on Savanappan-Betta, is approximately 10 feet high and forms another important Jain monument of the pilgrimage centre.

 According to inscription dated 909 CE, the temple was an important Jain center and mentions temple receiving grants under the leadership of Bhattaraka Kanakasena.
 An inscription dating back to 916 CE refers to construction of a Jain temple by Western Ganga King Nitimarga.
 During the reign of Hoysalas, more Jain images both rock cut and structural were added.

+Architecture

+The main temple has a garbhagriha, sukanasa, navaranga and mukhamantapa.
+In addition to the structural temple, Kanakagiri contains rock-cut Jain imagery and loose sculptures distributed around the hill.
+The combination of structural temples, natural caves and monumental images reflects the long development of the site as a Jain pilgrimage centre.